 And this is not dry history that can be forgotten.
 As Peraino notes, “Anxious Chinese officials see today’s American policy as a sequel to the containment strategy hatched in 1949.”

-1949 was a fateful year in many ways.
+1949 was a eventful year in many ways.
 The year witnessed the growth of the Red Scare, the formation of NATO, the opening run of Death of a Salesman, the resignation and suicide of Defense Secretary James Forrestal, the formation of the Council of Europe, the trials of Alger Hiss, the publication of 1984, the first test of a nuclear bomb by the Soviet Union, and the formation of East and West Germany.
 Every one of these events figures in the background of Peraino’s chronicle of the year.

 I was barely conscious of the wider world in 1949.
 After all, I was just eight years old.
 But every one of the ten individuals Peraino follows through that fateful year conjures up memories for me.
 Admittedly, my reading of history has a lot to do with that.
 But all ten of the people profiled in A Force So Swift were active for years after 1949, and I became familiar with them as the years went by.
 Peraino’s book helps me understand them better.